-Wellness & Recreation Center is a 54,000-square-foot structure completed in 2009 that includes dual basketball courts with seating areas and men and women's locker rooms on the first floor.
+Wellness & Recreation Center includes dual basketball courts with seating areas and men and women's locker rooms on the first floor.
 The second floor has a variety of Life Fitness weight machines and free weights as well as a running track that winds around the exercise areas and overlooks the basketball courts on the floor below.
 The facility also has a swimming pool and sections for aerobic and other fitness classes.

-Fall 2017 Academic Calendar
+Fall 2018 Academic Calendar